Prompts have evil twins: Robustness of optimized prompts

-Natural language is sensitive to token order, in that the interpretability of a sequence can be affected by re-arrangement of its constituent tokens. \cite{ishibashi-etal-2023-evaluating} found that prompts learned by AutoPrompt are more sensitive to token rearrangement than prompts written manually, as measured by performance on natural language inference tasks.
-We examine whether this is also true of {\name} prompts, invoking a KL-based assessment:
+Natural language is sensitive to token order, in that the meaning of a sequence can be affected by re-arrangement of its constituent tokens. \citealp{ishibashi-etal-2023-evaluating} finds that prompts learned by AutoPrompt are more sensitive to token rearrangement than prompts written manually, as measured by performance on natural language inference tasks.
+We examine whether this is also true of our optimized prompts, invoking a KL-based assessment:

 \begin{definition} Given prompts $\ba$ and $\bb$, define $\tba,\tbb$ to be random prompts formed by uniformly shuffling their tokens.
 We say that prompt $\ba$ is more \textbf{token-order-sensitive} than $\bb$ if